 - Talk with other patients and families about breast cancer and its treatment.

-- Bring a family member or friend with you to your doctor appointments.
-It may help with remembering what your health care provider discussed with you.
+- Bring a family member or friend with you to your medical appointments.
+It may help with remembering what your health care provider discussed with you and also provide emotional support.

 What types of help are available?